Black Hat SEO: Everything You Need To Know

 Examples & Types of Black Hat SEO

-We advise familiarising yourself with the common types of black hat SEO so that you’re able to void any types of service offering or sell as such practices.
+We advise familiarising yourself with the common types of black hat SEO so that you can void any service offering or sell as such practices.

 1. Duplicate Content & Keyword Stuffing

-Keyword stuffing is almost an obsolete practice that abuses keyword placement on your web page.
+Keyword stuffing is almost obsolete and abuses keyword placement on your web page.
 It aims to rank for a target term by putting that keyword in virtually every page sentence.

 You’ll notice keyword stuffing if the keyword density is through the roof.
 On the other hand, Duplicate content stuffs the same exact content on multiple pages to try to exploit ranking factors.